 It is unknown when the patrol was formed.

-CO Lt Richard Ralph Stanton, Manor House (Farm), Dersingham
+Group Commander: Lt Richard Ralph Stanton of Manor House, Dersingham

 All worked at Manor Farm, Dersingham.

 Standing up to Hitler), the patrol’s OB is said to have been located somewhere in Sandringham Woods.
 According

 to the published account given by GRE Stanton (son of Group CO RSS Stanton), one of the rhododendron bushes